w0nd3rl4nd/ICB0009-UF2-PR01-AliceAliagaMoreno/Exericise 3/Task 1/Readme.md

 All previous excercises requisites, plus:
 * Create a random patient generator
 * Every two seconds it will generate a patient with different consultancy times, priority and wether it requires diagnostic or not
+* Launch the simulation with any number of selected patients

 ## Classes and methods
 No changes were made as since the very beginning my code implemented a random patient generator and changes were directly made to it to adapt for changes such as priority.